-Raiders WR Jakobi Meyers from the Locker Room Cleveland Browns Week
+Raiders WR Jakobi Meyers From the Locker Room Cleveland Browns Week

 There is far too much talent on this team to move rashly, and the Silver and Black are ready to show Raider Nation that with fourteen games remaining on the season, this team has all of its goals ahead of it.

-We caught up with WR Jakobi Meyers to talk about the state of Raider Nation this week, and we have it for you to watch below:
+We caught up with TE Brock Bowers to talk about the state of Raider Nation this week, and we have it for you to watch below:

 Below is the transcript of everything that Coach Antonio Smith said from his final press conference of the week on Friday: